Here is a guide on how to enjoy Greece in winter. We have a list of things to do in winter in Greece and weather and

 7. Take A Hiking Trip Through The Wild Mountain Landscapes

 The mainland of Greece is covered with mountainous hiking trails.
 Most are not for the faint of heart and can take days or even weeks to complete.
-They’ll be some of the most memorable days of your life, but you do need to have quite a high level of fitness.
+They’ll be some of the most memorable days of your life, but you do need to have quite a high fitness level.

 Hike along a scenic riverside path on the Samaria Gorge Trail, which takes you through Byzantine ruins in addition to the spectacular nature.
 Or find one of the many trails on beautiful Mount Athos.

 For those keen on a multi-day hike, the seventy-five-kilometer Menalon trail will take you through the heart of the Peloponnese.
 Explore charming mountain villages, deep canyons, and striking mountains.
 It should take you around three days to complete, with time to stop and enjoy your surroundings.